Geniussh/CLEAR-Challenge/README.md

 * Forward Transfer

 ### Training Time Constraint
-To prevent the participants from achieving high scores by training their models for weeks, the maximum time that participants should set when training locally should be within
+To prevent the participants from achieving high scores by training their models for weeks, the maximum time that participants should set when training locally should be within 48 hours.
+We will verify the top 10 teams' training time after Stage 1.

 ### Ranking Criteria
-In both stages, the submissions will be ranked on a weighted average of all of
+In both stages, the submissions will be ranked on a weighted average of all of the 5 metrics above given the limited training time.